stephenh/bindgen/docs/setup.md

 Setup
 =====

-Bindgen is an annotation processor that you configure the Java compiler to run during its compilation run.
+Bindgen is an annotation processor that you configure the Java compiler to run during its compilation phase.

 Ivy/Maven Repository
 --------------------